fhdsl/test_bench_to_bytes/README.md

 ## About this course

-This course introduces {info on what this course introduces}
+This course introduces motivations for learning computational and data science skills that can be beneficial for both wet and dry lab researchers across all scientific fields.

 ## Learning Objectives